Uncharted 3: Drake's Deception: Previews

+Critical response

-Critical responseUncharted 3: Drake's Deception received critical acclaim, receiving numerous "Game of the Year" awards.
+Uncharted 3: Drake's Deception received critical acclaim, receiving numerous "Game of the Year" awards.
 The game has a score of 92 out of 100 on Metacritic, making it one of the most critically acclaimed games of 2011.
 The first publication to review Uncharted 3 was the Spanish magazine Playmania, which gave it a score of 9.9 out of 10, the highest score that the magazine has ever given a game.
 The reviewer ignored a request from Naughty Dog co-president Christophe Balestra requesting publishers not to include plot spoilers in their coverage.
 The second review was published by the Dutch magazine Power Unlimited, which awarded it with 94%, and concluded: "It is jaw-dropping.
 The whole game has many highlights.
 One of the best games ever for the PlayStation 3 to date".

 The third review was published by the Spanish edition of the Official PlayStation Magazine, which gave it a 9.8 out of 10 score, called it "a masterpiece to remember for many years that will be difficult to overcome".
-PlayStation Official Magazine (UK) awarded the game a perfect score and a gold award.
+PlayStation Official Magazine – UK awarded the game a perfect score and a gold award.
 In their review they stated: "For the second time in succession, Naughty Dog has created a game that can claim to not only be the best on PS3, but also one of the best in gaming history ...
 A visual, technical and narrative tour de force that takes the sky-high expectations of an entire community and blows them out the back of a jumbo jet, replacing them with more show-stopping moments than you could hope to find in a dozen other games combined".
 The US edition of the PlayStation Official Magazine wrote: "Viewed strictly as a videogame, Uncharted 3: Drake's Deception represents the height of technical achievement—the state-of-the-art, if you will—for the interactive console experience".

 Several mainstream press reviews praised the game, particularly for its graphics and cinematic quality.
 Garrett Martin of Paste said: